-All the Official Journals (Journal Officiel (JO.) (in French) can be found at the website: www.joradp.dz.
-(The website can be read in English.
-However, all the journals are in Arabic and French).
+The regulatory acts are published in the Official Journals (Journal Officiel, or JO) and can be found at the website: www.joradp.dz.
+Note that while the website can be read in English, all the journals are in Arabic and French.